There’s a growing movement of people who want to reduce food waste in their own homes.

 It’s Not All Bad News

-After learning about all these reasons for food waste, you’re probably feeling as riled as we are.
+After learning about all the causes of food waste, you’re probably feeling as riled as we are.
 Luckily, we’re not the only ones getting angry about food waste.

 Restaurants, startups, and even big-name supermarkets are starting to get serious about food waste.